privacyidea/privacyidea/doc/configuration/sms_gateway_config.rst

    The project number of the Firebase project, that is used to connect the app to.

-**registration URL**

-   This is the URL of your privacyIDEA server, which the push App should connect to for the second registration step.
-   This URL usually ends with ``/ttype/push``.
-Note, that the FQDN of your privacyIDEA server could be different for the smartphone App to connect to, than you usually use for connecting via the Web interface.

-**time to live**

-   This is the time (in seconds) how long the privacyIDEA server accepts the response of the second registration step.
-   The smartphone could have connection issues, so the second step could take some time to happen.

 You can get all the necessary values *JSON config file*, *project ID*, *project number*, *app ID* and *API key* from your Firebase console.